Because of Covid-19, public engagement is currently suspended.

 Members of the Scottish Parliament are all members of the CPA Scotland Branch.
 There are 9 CPA Branches, divided by geographic regions, and each region has its own programme of activities.

-For previous annual reports, papers and information about the work of the CPA Scotland Branch please email: [email protected]
+For previous annual reports, papers and information about the work of the CPA Scotland Branch, including the Branch Rules, please email: [email protected]

 Commonwealth Women Parliamentarians (CWP)

 The CWP is part of the Commonwealth Parliamentary Association.
 It was formed to:

 - increase the number of female elected representatives in parliaments across the Commonwealth